shi428/Infix-Postfix-Calculator/README.md

 ## Usage

 Commands
+* help - displays command information
 * clear - clears the screen
 * calc - opens the infix/postfix calculator.
-Type an arithmetic expression, and it will be converted, and then evaluated
+Type an arithmetic expression, and it will be converted, and then evaluated.
+* history - prints the history of entered expressions so far
 * quit - quits out of the program

 Makefile Commands